ConcreteDunkey/6320_Project/FINDINGS.md

 Of 2505 total questions, the correct article was found 2207 times and the correct sentence was found 1380 times. compared to:
 Of 2505 total questions, the correct article was found 2206 times and the correct sentence was found 1380 times.
 (55%)

+When trying to make boxplots based on deltas, we found that the basic keyword answerer gave 15 questions only one result. that could be interesting, right?